Resources

 How would you co-create your optimal MBA experience at CBS?
 Please be specific.
 (250 words)

-This essay prompt is similar to prompts CBS has used in the past, but the wording has been tweaked considerably.
-Rather than asking candidates to simply explain how they “fit” with CBS, the school is now demanding a much more active response.
-(We suspect that Columbia changed its prompt this year because the school was receiving too many responses that simply listed various advantages of the CBS program, without showcasing the applicants and their expected role in the school’s community.)
+Although this essay prompt is similar to ones CBS has used in the past, the wording has been tweaked considerably.
+Rather than asking candidates to simply explain how they “fit” with CBS, the school is now demanding a much more involved response.
+(We suspect that CBS changed the prompt this year because too many applicants were simply listing various advantages of the CBS program, without showcasing their expected role in the school’s community.)

-A well-executed essay response to this prompt will present clear connections between you, the aspects of the business school that you find compelling, and the contribution you hope to make while in the CBS community.
-Consider each of the areas that Columbia mentions (academics, culture, and career) vis-à-vis why you are pursuing an MBA (i.e., the experiences, skills, knowledge, and/or connections you are lacking), and then prove to the admissions committee that you know how CBS specifically can fulfill those needs.
+A well-executed essay response will present clear connections between you, the aspects of the CBS program that you find compelling, and the contribution you hope to make while a member of the school’s community.
+Consider each of the areas the prompt mentions (academics, culture, and career) vis-à-vis why you are pursuing an MBA (i.e., the experiences, skills, knowledge, and/or connections you are lacking), and then prove to the admissions committee that you know how CBS specifically can fulfill those needs.
 Note the resources and offerings (whether well-known or somewhat obscure; they do not have to be arcane to make a strong case!) that resonate with you and will help you advance toward your career goals.
 Also, reflect on what you anticipate getting involved in and what your contribution will be.
 The verb “co-create” in the prompt is important!
-How do you envision working alongside your peers and professors to make the Columbia experience what you need it to be?
+How do you envision working alongside your peers and professors to make the CBS experience what you need it to be?